Rajendra Narayan Singh Deo: Early life and education

-Rajendra Narayan Singh Deo was born in a royal Rajput family to Raja Aditya Pratap Singh, the ruler of the small princely state of Seraikela and Rani Padmini Kumari Devi.
+Deo was born in a royal Rajput family to Raja Aditya Pratap Singh, the ruler of the small princely state of Seraikela and Rani Padmini Kumari Devi.
 He was adopted by Maharaja Prithwiraj Singh Deo of Patna state, which had been ruled by Chauhan Rajputs.
 He studied in the Mayo College in Ajmer and the St. Columbia's College in Hazaribagh.

-Deo became the Maharaja of Patna state in 1924 and assumed full powers in 1933.
+Deo became the maharaja of Patna state in 1924 and assumed full powers in 1933.
 He was appointed a Knight Commander of the Order of the Indian Empire (KCIE) in the 1946 New Year Honours list.
 In 1948, Patna was merged with the Union of India.

 Political career

 In 1951, Deo was elected to the 1st Lok Sabha from Kalahandi Bolangir constituency in Odisha as a Ganatantra Parishad candidate.

 In 1957, he was elected to the Odisha Legislative Assembly from Titilagarh constituency and also became the leader of the opposition in the Odisha Legislative Assembly.
-Deo was the Minister of Finance in this government.
-The coalition government collapsed on 21 February 1961 and the President's rule was imposed in the state.
+Deo was the minister of finance in this government.
+The coalition government collapsed on 21 February 1961 and the president's rule was imposed in the state.
 In 1961, he was re-elected to the Odisha Legislative Assembly from Kantabanji constituency.
 Then he merged his party Ganatantra Parishad with Swatantra Party.
 He became the head of the Odisha state unit of the Swatantra Party.

 In 1967, he was re-elected to the Odisha Legislative Assembly from Bolangir constituency.
 He led a coalition government formed by the Swatantra Party and the Odisha Jana Congress of Harekrushna Mahatab.
 He became the Chief Minister of Odisha in March 1967.
 Deo was the first Chief Minister of Odisha who was not from the Indian National Congress.
-He resigned from the office on 9 January 1971 and President's rule was imposed.
+He resigned from the office on 9 January 1971 and president's rule was imposed.
 In 1971 and 1974, he was re-elected to the Odisha Legislative Assembly from the same constituency.

 Personal life and family

 In 1932, aged 20, Deo married Kailash Kumari Devi, the daughter of Maharaja Bhupinder Singh of Patiala.
 Through his wife, Deo's brother-in-law was Vipin Khanna.
 Deo and Kailash Kumari Devi had two children, Raj Raj Singh and Ananga Udaya Singh.
 Deo's children and his descendants have been active in Odisha politics.

 He died on 23 February 1975.

-His grandson, Kanak Vardhan Singh Deo, is a politician from the Bharatiya Janata Party and is serving as the Deputy Chief Minister of Odisha.
+His grandson, Kanak Vardhan Singh Deo, is a politician from the Bharatiya Janata Party and is serving as the deputy chief minister of Odisha. he is also maternal grandfather to Bollywood actor Chandrachur Singh.Who is son of his youngest daughter krishna kumari devi.